sockeqwe/website-old/_posts/2017-06-25-arch-components-purist.md

 For example Laimonas Turauskas from Instacart wrote a [blog post](https://tech.instacart.com/lce-modeling-data-loading-in-rxjava-b798ac98d80) how they do state management in their MVP based app.
 Fortunately, Google's MVVM samples show how to do that with ViewModel and LiveData too.
 Take a look at [this example](https://github.com/googlesamples/android-architecture-components) which is an app that let's you browse Github.
-It's a very simplified Github client that uses Githubs REST API to display some data about git repositories and users in this app.
+It's a very simplified Github client that uses Githubs REST API to display some data about git repositories and users.

 {% highlight java %}
 public enum Status {